bjamturley/MedSchoolAtlas/Biochemistry/Gluconeogenesis and Nitrogen Balance.md

 **Glucogenic and ketogenic amino acids**: Isoleucine, phenylalanine, tryptophan, tyrosine, threonine **Ketogenic amino acids**: Lysine, leucine
 ## Aminotransferase
-Will move the amino group from a glucogenic amino acid to alpha-ketoglutarate (AKG), forming glutamate + and alpha-keto acid.
+Will move the amino group from a glucogenic amino acid to alpha-ketoglutarate (AKG), forming a glutamate and an alpha-keto acid.
 AKG is the rate limiting factor in this reaction and requires use of **Vitamin B6**.
 Glutamate can then be deaminated back to alpha-ketoglutarate via **glutamate dehydrogenase**.

 Leftover nitrogen (ammoniums) are transferred to pyruvate, forming alanine, which can then be safely transported to the liver.
-There, it is converted to urea and excreted.
+There, it is [[Urea Cycle|converted to urea]] and excreted.
 This is referred to as the **glucose-alanine cycle**.